dumtux/pcbcrew-esp32-router/README.md

 idf.py menuconfig
 ```

-In addition to the common configurations for Ethernet examples from [upper level](../README.md#common-configurations), you might also need to update the default value of following configurations:
+In addition to the common configurations for Ethernet, you might also need to update the default value of following configurations:

 In the `Example Configuration` menu:
 * Set the SSID and password for Wi-Fi ap interface under `Wi-Fi SSID` and `Wi-Fi Password`.